What is community-based tourism?

 Community-based tourism examples

 While every destination and local cultures are different, the key concept of community-based tourism is fairly similar.
-That’s to say, that the activities can also be applied and developed in almost all destinations.
+That’s to say, the activities can also be applied and developed in almost all destinations.
 Also, it’s important to stay away from staged activities and to include interaction.

 Examples of community-based tourism experiences